Death Cannot Precede the Fall of Man!

 "Such variations come under the provisional class, alluded to in our second chapter, which for the want of a better term are often called spontaneous."
 Put another way, "I do not know what I am talking about."

-Jesus can die for any man that belongs to the human race because Jesus was completely human even though at the same time He was completely God, but He can only die for those belonging to the same race; a common humanity is vital to the validity of the Gospel.
-Furthermore, it is through the headship of Christ that righteousness is imputed, and sanctification is imparted.
-If through Darwinian Evolution there is not one man as head of a fallen race, there cannot be one Christ to impute righteousness and impart holy living.
-The Gospel is distorted when there is more than one race, which then makes the sacrificial death of Christ impossible.
+Jesus can die for any man that belongs to the human race because Jesus was completely human.
+He was ultimately God, but He can only die for those belonging to the same race; common humanity is vital to the validity of the Gospel.
+Furthermore, it is through the headship of Christ that righteousness is imputed, and sanctification imparted.
+If through Darwinian Evolution, there is not one man as head of a fallen race, there cannot be one Christ to impute righteousness and impart holy living.
+Gospel distortion occurs when men teach more than one race, which then makes the sacrificial death of Christ impossible.

-I will speak to the matter of the varying interpretations of the theory of evolution in subsequent Blogs, but it is important to note that all such theories of creation are taken entirely from the Bible’s white spaces.
+I will speak to the matter of the varying interpretations of the theory of Evolution in subsequent Blogs.
+Still, it is essential to note that all such theories of creation are taken entirely from the Bible's white spaces.
 There is not one shred of Biblical evidence from the pages of scripture concerning anything other than a literal six-day creation.
-In the New Testament, the early chapters of Genesis are quoted some 160 times and eluded to more than 200, and in not one of these references is there any indication of anything other than a literal interpretation.
+In the New Testament, the early chapters of Genesis are quoted some 160 times and eluded to more than 200.
+Not one reference indicates anything other than a literal interpretation.

 If some want to imagine that creation took place over billions of years, I will respect their right to do so.
 In addition, if they believe there were a long line of many monkey men and at some point God intervened to make a modern man, they will not do so from the pages of scripture.
 Those who purport that Genesis is not literal and modern "science" is accurate do so outside of the pages of Scripture; they speak speculatively of Scripture and defensively of modern "science."